psajjan/Languages/C++/reference_wrapper.md

 A reference wrapper `std::reference_wrapper<T>` is a copy-constructible and copy-assignable wrapper for an object of reference type `T&`.
 It is defined in the header `<functional>`.
 It gives the non-nullable guarantee of a reference and the pointer-like flexibility to rebind to another object.
 So you get an object that behaves like a reference but can be copied.

+It imitates a reference.
+Contrary to its name, it does not wrap a reference.
+It works by encapsulating a pointer (T*) and by implicitly converting to a reference (T&).
+It cannot be default constructed or initialized with a temporary; therefore, it cannot be null or invalid.

 The usual way to create an `std::reference_wrapper<T>` is via `std::ref` (or `std::cref` for `std::reference_wrapper<const T>`).